Aleppo Governorate: Syrian Civil War (2011-present)

-In August 2016, the Turkish Army, backed by the Free Syrian Army launched the Operation Euphrates Shield in order to drive ISIL from the border towns of Jarablus, A'zaz and Al-Bab.
+In August 2016, the Turkish Land Forces, backed by the Free Syrian Army launched the Operation Euphrates Shield in order to drive ISIS from the border towns of Jarabulus, Azaz and Al-Bab.
 The operation resulted in success and starting in May 2017, the region is now under Turkish occupation.
 The Islamic State of Iraq and the Levant was largely removed from the area after the Syrian Arab Army launched the East Aleppo Offensive, the Maskanah Plains offensive, and the Southern Raqqa Offensive.

 In January 2018, the Turkish army backed by the Free Syrian Army launched the Turkish military operation in Afrin against the YPG, which resulted in the capture of the city of Afrin and the entire Afrin District.

 Geography

 The governorate has a 221 km long northern boundary with the Kilis, Gaziantep, and Şanlıurfa provinces of Turkey.
-To the east lies Raqqa Governorate, to the south Ḥamā Governorate, and to the west Idlib Governorate and Turkey's Hatay Province.
+To the east lies Raqqa Governorate, to the south Hama Governorate, and to the west Idlib Governorate and Turkey's Hatay Province.

 The governorate lies on a plateau known as the Aleppo plateau.
 The eastern and northern boundaries of the governorate correspond roughly to the eastern and northern boundaries of the plateau, although the northeastern portion of the governorate crosses the Euphrates valley into the Jazīrah plateau.
 The southeastern end of the governorate is continuous with the arid steppe of the northern Syrian Desert.
 To the south lie the eastern plains of Hama, and to the southwest lie the northern plains of Idlib.

 The average elevation of the terrain is 379 m.
-The surface gradually slopes down in north-south and west-east directions, undulating gently with an amplitude of 10–30 m for each wave.
+The surface gradually slopes down in north–south and west–east directions, undulating gently with an amplitude of 10–30 m for each wave.
 The lowlands are covered with combined Paleozoic and Mesozoic sediments that average 4–5 km in thickness over the whole surface.

 Starting from the valley of the Euphrates, the terrain rises forming the Manbij plain, and then sinks again at the Dhahab river valley in the east of Aleppo Governorate.
-The Dhahab drains the highlands north of Bāb and runs in a north-south direction for about 50 km until it drains into Lake Jabboul.
-West of the Dhahab valley the terrain rises again forming Mount ʻAqīl (Mount Taymar) west of Bāb and Mount Ḥaṣṣ west of Lake Jabboul.
-The terrain sinks again forming the valley of River Quwēq.
+The Dhahab drains the highlands north of al-Bāb and runs in a north–south direction for about 50 km until it drains into Lake Jabbul.
+West of the Dhahab valley the terrain rises again forming Mount 'Aqīl (Mount Taymar) west of Bāb and Mount Ḥaṣṣ west of Lake Jabboul.
+The terrain sinks again forming the valley of River Queiq.
 The endpoint of Quwēq, the Maṭkh swamp (249 m), is the lowest point in Aleppo Governorate.
 West of the Quwēq is Mount Simeon.
 South of Mount Simeon is the plains of Idlib.
-The River ʻAfrīn runs west of Mount Simeon.
-To the west of River ʻAfrīn the land rises again forming Mount Kurd.
+The river 'Afrīn runs west of Mount Simeon.
+To the west of river 'Afrīn, the land rises again forming Kurd Mountain.
 The highest point in the governorate, Mount Bulbul (1269 m), is located in the northern part of Mount Kurd.
-River ʻIfrīn runs from north to south between Mount Simeon and Mount Kurd and then turns west to the Orontes valley, thus separating Mount Kurd from Mount Ḥārim to the south.
+River 'Ifrīn runs from north to south between Mount Simeon and Mount Kurd and then turns west to the Orontes valley, thus separating Kurd Mountain from Ḥārim Mountains to the south.